 Below are the pertinent articles of the Bylaws and the proposed changes in bold.
 If the membership approves the recommendation, we are expecting to implement the change immediately with the election of officers for 1993.
-Please vote and return the form by November 1 to ARLIS/SC.
+Please vote and return the form by November 1 to ARLIS/NA Southern California Chapter.

-The Executive Board of ARLIS/SC proposes that the Chapter Bylaws be modified to read:
+The Executive Board of ARLIS/NA Southern California Chapter proposes that the Chapter Bylaws be modified to read:

 Article III.
 Membership